Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 - Your service or product's tax category

-QuickBooks Online keeps track of your province's tax laws to accurately calculate sales tax and returns.
-If you charge sales tax outside of your province, you can also add other tax agencies you pay.
+QuickBooks Online keeps track of your state's tax laws to accurately calculate sales tax and returns.
+If you charge sales tax outside of your state, you can also add other tax agencies you pay.

 There are two ways to set up where you collect sales tax: